 I recently had the opportunity to spend over a month living, working, and playing in Playa del Carmen and made a point to check out the best that Playa has to offer.

 I swam in caves, cenotes, the ocean, and rooftop pool bars.
 I tasted traditional Mayan cuisine, a million different kinds of tacos, and 5-star cuisine in a cave.

-Seriously, no matter what your style, you won’t run out of Playa del Carmen activities to try.
+Seriously, no matter what your style, you won’t run out of day trips in Playa del Carmen or activities to try.